ChainedTears/Agent-SURF/README.md

 ## 🚀 Support the Project 💖

-If you find Agent SURF useful, give this repo a ⭐ and share it with others who might benefit!
+If you find Agent SURF helpful, give this repo a ⭐ and share it with others who may benefit!

-*Built with ❤️ by Arthur Jiang and Nam Le.
-Happy automating!*
+Built with ❤️ by Arthur Jiang and Nam Le.
+Happy automating!